markgewhite/IFC_matlab/README.md

 R will need to be installed on your system to run the IFC package.
 The latest version can be installed from [https://cran.r-project.org/mirrors.html](https://cran.r-project.org/mirrors.html).

 1. Choose the download site (CRAN Mirror) nearest to you
-2. Click on the download link for your operating system
+2. Click on the download link for your operating system (e.g. Download R for ...)
-3. Click on the package suitable for your OS version.
+3. Click on the package/binaries suitable for your OS version (base)
-4. Follow the usual prompts to install the software using the defaults
+4. Follow the usual prompts to install the software using the defaults ('User Installation')

 You don't need to open the R Studio application.
 What matters is the R binaries are installed.

 ### Python installation

 The latest version of Python is available for installation here: [https://www.python.org/downloads/](https://www.python.org/downloads/).
 The web page should offer the latest version of Python for your operating system directly.
-Install the package following the usual prompts for software installation on your system.
-Accept the defaults.

-At the command line, check that python was installed correctly:
+1. Download the package/binaries
+2. Run the executable installer *
+3. Click Add Python to PATH (Windows environmental variables)

+\* Either accept the default installation of choose Customize installation.
+In the latter case,  select the following Optional Features:
+ - pip
+ - py launcher
+ - for all users

+and the followig Advanced Options at a minimum:

+ - Associate files with Python
+ - Add Python to environment variables

+Check that python has been installed correctly by launching the command line (if you already had the command line open, close and re-start it):
 ```Unix
 > python --version
 ```